Blue Water River Walk: History

 The Blue Water River Walk is owned privately by the Community Foundation of St. Clair County through one of its subsidiary companies, the Blue Water Land Fund.

 The entire stretch of shoreline was given to the Community Foundation by local philanthropists James and Suzanne Acheson in 2011.
 In return for the gift, the Foundation promised to find the funding necessary to finish the restoration and rehabilitation of the shoreline, and promised to make it available to the public forever.
 In essence, the Foundation has turned the shoreline into a "public" park.

 The shoreline encompasses more than 70 acres of what is now prime waterfront property.
 The property, known as Desmond Landing, hosts the maritime center, a farmers' market in the summer, fireworks displays and other events.

 The Blue Water River Walk features offshore reefs, new wildlife habitat, a restored ferry dock and a pedestrian trail.
 St. Clair County Parks will be developing a wetlands area at the south end of the trail, and the City of Port Huron has expanded the Bridge to Bay Trail to connect with the Blue Water River Walk Trail.

 In Fall of 2012, the Community Foundation, the Blue Water Land Fund and other federal, state and local officials held a ground–breaking ceremony at the site of the Blue Water River Walk.
-Senator Debbie Stabenow and Congresswomen Candice Miller addressed the crowd and expressed their support of the project.
+Senator Debbie Stabenow and Congresswoman Candice Miller addressed the crowd and expressed their support of the project.
 An official grand opening of the River Walk was held on June 7, 2014.

 The Community Foundation of St. Clair County was originally created in 1944.
 Today it is the largest grant–making foundation in Michigan's Thumb Region and serves to help donors manage their charitable and philanthropic giving.